oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 does not result in a delta link on the last page of the expanded collection.

-If the response from the delta link contains a `count`[ ]{.MsoHyperlink}control information, the returned number MUST include all added, changed, or deleted entities to be returned, as well as added or deleted links.
+If the response from the delta link contains a `count` control information, the returned number MUST include all added, changed, or deleted entities to be returned, as well as added or deleted links.